aaronicsubstances/bridge-arithmetic/arithmetic-tables.md

 Procedure:

-1. If the denominators are the same, then the formula is simply:
+1. If the denominators are the same or can be made the same, then the formula is simply:
-    1. a/e &div; c/e = a/e &ratio; c/e = a/c
+    1. a/e &div; c/e = a/c
-2. Below is the general formula which is used to ensure that the denominators become the same:
+2. Below is a general formula, which can be used right away even when the denominators are not the same:
-    1. a/b &div; c/d = a/b &ratio; c/d = (a &times; d)/(b &times; c);
+    1. a/b &div; c/d = (a &times; d)/(b &times; c);

 NB:
-  1. a/b &div; c/d = extension of a/b &ratio; c/d to cases where a/b or c/d are not positive simple fractions.
   1. a/b &div; c/d = a/b &times; d/c

 Examples: